 MARIA A. APONTE HUERTAS, Professor, Ph.D.
 (1982), University of Florida.
-Development of bacterial polyesters as biodegradable materials; biodegradable polymers for controlled released technology; synthesis and study of copolymers containing nucleic acid bases.
+Development of bacterial polymers as biodegradable materials; biodegradable polymers for controlled released technology.

 MAYRA E. CADIZ, Professor, Ph.D.
 (1985), University of Puerto Rico.
 Synthesis of derivatives of cisplatin; synthesis and interaction of platinum drugs with DNA; Synthesis of metal complexes as potential antitumor compounds.

-ARNALDO CARRASQUILLO, Assistant Professor, Ph.D., (1995), Texas A&M. Research efforts are aimed at understanding the role played by electrode surface composition and structure in determining and controlling the electrochemical reactivity of species present at the electrode-solution interfaces.
-The methods used include Thin Layer and classical electrochemical methods.
+ARNALDO CARRASQUILLO, Associate Professor, Ph.D., (1995), Texas A&M. Understanding the role played by electrode surface composition and structure in determining and controlling the electrochemical reactivity of species present at the electrode-solution interfaces.
+Study of electrocatalysis and of biosensor technologies by using XPS, AES, LEDD, TDMS, thin layer and classical electrochemical method.